 2009, Two day workshop, “Conflict Resolution”.
 Unity Church 9650 Folsom Blvd.
 Sacramento, CA.

 2011 Two day workshop.
 Finding you Authentic Self.
 Authentic Men’s Counsel, Sacramento, CA.

 2008, 2010, 2011, Accountability in Relationships, Tuesday’s 7-9:30pm for ten weeks.
 Center for Spiritual Awareness, West Sacramento, CA 95691.
 CEU’s offered at all workshops.
 BBS, CAADC.

-September 1, 2015 to present.
+September 1, 2015 to December 2017.
 Group facilitator at West Coast Recovery Centers, Personal Development, Cooperative Communication, Intentional Living and Process groups.

 January 2018 to present.
 Drug and Alcohol Counselor and group facilitator at Choices For Recovery, located in Charlotte, NC.